 - Don’t Pity Us

 It’s amazing the things people say to parents of special needs adults and children to make conversation.
-Generally, we know when you mean well when you say something like “oh, that’s a shame.”
+Generally, we know when you mean well when you say something like, “Oh, that’s a shame.”
 Or “I’m sorry, I didn’t know” when asking about our children or learning about their special needs.
-Really, it’s ok if you don’t know what to say, though.
+It’s ok if you don’t know what to say, though.
 It’s fine just not to say anything.
 Or better yet?
-A great response is “he sounds like an amazing young man.”
+A great response is, “he sounds like an amazing young man.”
 Because you know what?
 He is!

 - Teach Your Children About Differences

 Let me say this: for those wondering WHY we brought our special needs adult child out in public—we do this because we want him to have every opportunity at normalcy and independence as possible.
-That sometimes when we leave the house, it is with a panic bag filled with supplies and about a hundred moments of “maybe we should just stay home today and try another time again” before finally going out to Target or the Park or the new restaurant down the street.
+That sometimes, when we leave the house, it is with a panic bag filled with supplies and about a hundred moments of “maybe we should just stay home today and try another time again” before finally going out to Target or the Park or the new restaurant down the street.
 And for those parents who are embarrassed by their children’s questions, it’s ok.
 We know our son looks and sounds different.
-Use those moments as an opportunity to teach them not everybody is the same.
+Use those moments as an opportunity to teach them.
+Not everybody is the same.
 It’s OK to ask us questions.
 We don’t mind, and we don’t bite.
-In fact, our child would likely love the opportunity to meet more people!
+Our child would likely love the opportunity to meet more people!

 We realize that most people don’t mean to be intentionally hurtful.
 Sometimes people do have the best intentions.
 We recognize our situations are different than most.
 We realize that the lives we lead are different than yours.
 But really, we’re all still parents.
 So how about we use that common ground as parents to break the ice?
 Most times, we’re very eager to have the opportunity to brag about our amazing kids, too!